vaniersfrancis/vaniersfrancis/README.md

 # Hi, I’m Vanier

-Aspiring IT professional transitioning into tech with hands-on experience in systems, networking, and automation.
-Currently building real-world projects, developing foundational technical skills, and studying to pass the CompTIA Security+ (SY0-701).
+Aspiring IT professional transitioning into tech with hands-on experience in systems, networking, automation, and building real-world projects.
+Currently developing foundational technical skills and studying for the CompTIA Security+ (SY0-701).

 Location: Florida